 If he has a weight problem, you will be better off finding a recipe that has a lower calorie and fat content.
 Many recipes suggested for tear stain removal are often high in omega fats.
 Although omega fats are healthy fats, you will want to decrease them to control any weight gain.
 So, always look for a recipe that suits your dog.

 Overall, it’s essential to determine the root cause of your dog’s tear staining, and this can only be done by a vet.
-Some dogs, however, no matter what you do to help him, will always suffer from tear staining.
+Some dogs, however, no matter what you do to help them, will always suffer from tear staining.
 And this is where good quality nutrition steps in because it can help to reduce it significantly.

 Hopefully, we’ve made the world of tear staining clearer, and now you not only understand, but you have found a product in our list that suits you and your pup.
 Our top overall pick is the FirstMate Limited Ingredient Diet Grain-Free Dry Dog Food.
 And the best value for money pick is the Wellness Complete Health Adult Dry Dog Food.

 By choosing from one of our top picks for reducing tear staining, you can be sure that not only will it reduce the unsightly stains, but it can improve his health overall.
-Use the in-depth reviews to choose which one is best for your pooch, and we can assure you that you are onto a winner.